-Our Say on Pay Proposal is found in Proposal 3 of this Proxy Statement, and the board recommends that you vote 'FOR' this proposal.
-We also invite you to consider additional information on our compensation philosophy and decisions in the CD&A. We are confident that our programs are designed to pay for performance and are aligned with shareholder interests.
+Our Say on Pay Proposal is found in Proposal 4 of this Proxy Statement, and the board recommends that you vote 'FOR' this proposal.
+We also invite you to consider additional information on our compensation philosophy and decisions in the section entitled "Executive Compensation" in this Proxy Statement.

 We are also requesting additional shares for our Long-Term Incentive Program.
 We annually grant a sizable portion of equity to our managing directors.
-An average of 76% of total equity granted in the last three years was awarded to our non-NEO managing directors.
-As a professional services firm, we recognize that our managing directors are critical to developing and maintaining client relationships, generating revenue and driving the overall success of Huron.
-We use stock as both a retention tool and an incentive to encourage behaviors that will benefit our shareholders and the Company.
-Approximately 50% of the annual bonus compensation of our Practice Leaders and client-facing managing directors consists of restricted stock that vests over four years and is awarded based on prior-year performance.
-We believe this element of our compensation aligns the interests of each of our businesses with the Company as a whole and importantly differentiates Huron's compensation program from our competitors by aligning our managing directors with Huron's long-term value creation.
+We believe this differentiates Huron's compensation program from our competitors and underscores our pay for performance philosophy by directly aligning our managing directors with Huron's long-term value creation.
+Approximately 50% of the annual bonus compensation of our practice leaders and client-facing managing directors consists of restricted stock that vests over four years and is awarded based on prior-year performance.
+An average of 78% of the total equity we granted in the last three years was awarded to our non-NEO managing directors.
+Our managing directors are critical to developing and maintaining client relationships, generating revenue and driving the overall success of Huron.
+We use stock both as a retention tool and an incentive to encourage behaviors that will benefit our shareholders and the Company.
 We ask that you vote in favor of Proposal 2.